openhab/openhabian/docs/openhabian.md

 ```

 You'll see the openHABian configuration menu and can now select all desired actions.
-The "Manual/Fresh Setup" submenu entry is the right place for you.
-Execute all entries one after the other to get the full openHABian experience:
+Start at least with the menu options 11 and 12, then the "Manual/Fresh Setup" submenu entry is the right place for you.
+Mark all entries you think to be of value and execute them in one go to get the full openHABian experience:

 ![openHABian-config menu fresh setup](images/openHABian-menu-freshsetup.png)

 > Attention:
-> openHABian usage on a custom system is supported and should be safe.
+> openHABian usage on a custom system should be safe.
-> Still some routines might not work for you.
+> Some routines might not work for you, however.
 > Please be cautious and have a close look at the console output for errors.
-> Report problems you encounter to the [openHABian Issue Tracker](https://github.com/openhab/openhabian/issues).
+> Should you run into errors, consult the [debug guide](#docs/openhabian-DEBUG.md).

 ### `openhabian.conf`
 You can actually set a number of parameters before you try installing from SD card for the first time.
 You can also try with a different set of parameters if your initial attempt fails.